AnujasJ-blip/steam-data-analysis/README.md

 - Some genres show perfect ratings due to low sample sizes
 - A small number of games dominate total playtime
 - Data cleaning was required to handle missing values and formatting issues
-- Encoding issues in game titles were identified and handled

 ---